How wearing masks will change us

 When she’d first considered the possibility of a masked near-future, Deihl found the prospect grim.
 “But I’m evolving very rapidly on this.
 And why shouldn’t you have a nice one?
 A black one, if you want to wear a dark coat, or one that’s a little bit lighter weight in the summer,” she says.
 “I think it might become like sunglasses.”

 Masks have hovered around the edges of fashion for years now, but they have not secured a place in the pantheon of luxury accessories.
-Alexander McQueen featured (relatively) wearable ones, and Martin Margiela has shown several notably less practical interpretations, and in 2014, Chinese designer Yin Peng did a whole “smog couture” collection.
+Alexander McQueen featured (relatively) wearable ones, and Martin Margiela has shown several notably less practical interpretations.
+In 2014, Chinese designer Yin Peng did a whole “smog couture” collection.
 They are still so far from being sunglasses.

 So many of the standard ways we used to signal identity have been tabled.
-There is no reason to dress up, because nobody is going anywhere.
+There is no reason to dress up because nobody is going anywhere.
 We used to express ourselves with our mouths and noses, but now we keep those neatly under wraps.
-The bold lip is definitively over, as a fashion statement, on account of how nobody can see it.
+The bold lip is definitively over, as a fashion statement, on account of nobody seeing it.
 “So what do you do?” asks Alison Matthews David, a fashion historian at Ryerson University in Toronto.
 “You’ll have to find other ways to be creative with your appearance.”

 For example, have you considered masks?